xdrpp/stc/cmd/stc/stc.1.md

 hashes a transactions to facilitate creation of pre-signed transactions or lookup of transaction results.
 In post mode, stc posts a transaction to the network.
-Finally, key management mode allows one to maintain a set of signing keys.
+Finally, key management mode allows one to maintain a set of signing keys, while network query mode allows one to query the network for account and fee status.

 ## Default mode